open-ephys/gui-docs/source/User-Manual/Building-a-signal-chain.rst

 7. Drag and drop a :ref:`bandpassfilter` to the right of the :ref:`lfpviewer`.
 With the default settings, this will filter data in a range that's appropriate for detecting action potential waveforms.

-.. note:: Prior to GUI version 0.5.0, it was not possible to continue a signal chain after a "Sink" processor such as the :ref:`lfpviewer`.
-This restriction has now been lifted, in order to simplify the creation of complex signal chains.
-Data will pass through Sinks the same way it passes through Filters, except it will not be modified in any way.

 8. Drag and drop a :ref:`spikedetector` to the right of the :ref:`bandpassfilter`.

 9. Press the "configure" button on the :ref:`spikedetector` editor and add 8 stereotrodes.
 This will automatically create 8 pairs of channels that capture spike waveforms whenever the signal on one of the two channels crosses a threshold.
 It's also possible to create single electrodes (1 linked channel) or tetrodes (4 linked channels).